neil-edelman/boxes/readme.md

 This is a middle ground.
 No libraries.
 Each stand-alone `C89` code.
 It's like rolling your own containers, but all the work of testing and documenting has already been done, (mostly, it is ongoing.)
+One can pick and choose which ones are appropriate for ones project.
 Where appropriate, the headers require `#define` parameters; see each for usage.

+## Interface ##

+Internal interface is projects are subdirectories of `boxes` and have separate `git` repositories.
+Each one must have `test` and `src`; the the `src` has `C` file(s) which are the same name as the project; this is the one-source-of-truth.
+`make` creates a test in `bin`.
+Traits are the same for every project and are stored globally in `boxes` under `traits`.

+The interface could change in future versions.

 ## Details ##

-No effort has been made to synchronize for multi-threaded execution.

-Assertions are used to ensure data integrity at runtime; to stop them, define `#define NDEBUG` before `assert.h`, included in the files, (see `man assert`.)

-Errors are returned with the standard `errno`: `EDOM`, `ERANGE`, `EISEQ` (1994 Amendment 1 to `C90`); standard library functions provide their own values, which are passed on.

-The source files are `UTF-8`.
-Some terminals don't have this as a default (_eg_ `code::blocks`.)

 The documented parameters are preprocessor macros defined before including the file, and they are generally undefined automatically before the box is complete for convenience.
-(Except one can include traits by including the expect trait define and re-including.)
 See each project's `test` section for examples.

-There are optional shared files in `traits`.
-Some boxes support different named traits with the `EXPECT_TRAIT`, include the header, and continue defining a trait, and then include the header again.
+Since `C` doesn't have interfaces, one can include anonymous and named traits with the `EXPECT_TRAIT`.
+This returns in a state of incompletion until one includes it again.

+Assertions are used to ensure data integrity at runtime; to stop them, define `#define NDEBUG` before `assert.h`, included in the files.

+Errors are returned with the standard `errno`: `EDOM`, `ERANGE`, `EISEQ` (1994 Amendment 1 to `C90`); standard library functions provide their own values, which are passed on.

+The source files are `UTF-8` and may contain multi-byte literals.
+Some terminals don't have this as a default.

+No effort has been made to synchronize for multi-threaded execution.

 ## License ##